UTATRocketry/LiquidRocketSimulator/README.md

 # DarkMatter-Python

 ## Convention to enable single line imports ##
-To import src into files within src or outside of it, place the following line on top:
+To import src/DMpkg into files within src or outside of it, place the following line on top:

 ```
-import src as rocket
+import DKpkg as rocket
 ```
 Then, whenever calling from src or any existing class, use the following: